 Sometimes, it is difficult to tell if a dog is sick or injured.
 Our dogs cannot communicate with us in words, so we must rely on their actions and attitudes to guide us.
 You know your own dog better than anyone else, so you may be the first to notice that something is wrong.
-However, family and friends who do not see your dog every day may notice subtle changes that need to be addressed.
+Family and friends who do not see your dog every day may notice subtle changes that need to be addressed.

 It's important to understand that dogs do not generally exhibit signs of illness when they first become sick.
 It is believed that they instinctively hide their illness as a form of self-protection (appearing weak would have made them vulnerable in the wild).

 In addition, dogs are not emotionally attached to their own discomfort the way humans are, so they are more likely to act normally when they feel under-the-weather.

 Body language clues are usually subtle, but they can give us some information if we pay close attention.
 There are specific symptoms that dogs will exhibit when they can no longer hide their illness.